hammerdirt-analyst/iqals/README.md

 Produce decision support packages using the data from beach litter surveys conducted in Switzerland.

+### <span style="color:#008891">Recent changes</span>

+#### Developing the class and methods for the application

+We removed the summary notebooks and added "use_a_class".
+We are defining the methods for the backend of the application based on the comments and needs recieved from stakeholders over the past year.

+Over the next few weeks the abundance class (in the utilities folder) will be dveloped along with a few other methods to be used in the backend of the web application.

+Check one of the feature branches to see how this work is progressing.

 ### About the data

 The data was collected by a variety of organisations and indivdiduals.
 The earliest records are November 2015 on Lac Léman.
 All the surveys follow a modified Marine Litter Watch or OSPAR method.